 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 The carrying amounts reported in the unaudited condensed interim consolidated statements of financial position for cash, accounts receivable, accounts payable and accrued liabilities approximate their fair values based on the immediate or short-term maturities of these financial instruments.
-In addition, the loan payable, although not due in the current year, does not have a fair value that differs significantly from its carrying values.
+In addition, the loan payable does not have a fair value that differs significantly from its carrying values.